-2018 GEORGIA RED RIBBON AWARD APPLICATION
+2017 GEORGIA RED RIBBON AWARD APPLICATION

-Applications MUST be received by 4:30 p.m. on Friday, January 17, 2020.
+Applications MUST be received by 5:00 p.m. on Friday, December 15, 2017.

 - Answer questions as specifically as possible.
 Attach extra pages of photos, handouts, newspaper clippings as needed.
-No more than eight pages total. - Arial or Times New Roman, 12-point font, double-spaced - Applications MUST be received by 4:30 p.m. on Friday, January 17, 2020 - Return the completed Georgia Red Ribbon Award Application to:
+No more than eight pages total. - Arial or Times New Roman, 12-point font, double-spaced - Applications MUST be received by 5:00 p.m. on Friday, December 15, 2017 - Return the completed Georgia Red Ribbon Award Application to:

-Georgia Department of Behavioral Health & Developmental Disabilities Office of Behavioral Health Prevention Attn: Barbara Dorman, Red Ribbon Coordinator 2 Peachtree Street, Suite 22-498, Atlanta, Georgia 30303
+Georgia Department of Behavioral Health & Developmental Disabilities Office of Behavioral Health Prevention Attn: Cathy Wendholt-McDade Red Ribbon Coordinator 2 Peachtree Street, Suite 22-483, Atlanta, Georgia 30303

+Name (Individual/Group):

+Contact Person: DBHDD Region (1-6):

+Street Address:

+City, State, Zip Code:

+Phone Number: Email:

+PARTNERING ORGANIZ ATIONS (please check all that apply)

+Business/Corporation Civic Organization School

+College or University Faith-based organization Coalition

+Government Agency City County State Federal Other

-Category: Elementary School Middle School High School Higher Education/Non-school Name (Individual/Group): Contact Person: DBHDD Region (1-6): Street Address: City, State, Zip Code: Phone Number: Email: PARTNERING ORGANIZATIONS (please check all that apply) Business/Corporation ANSWER THE FOLLOWING QUESTIONS ON A SEPARATE SHEET OF PAPER 1.
-What were your goals and objectives for Red Ribbon activities?
-2. Describe your activities and list the number of people who attended.
-Explain how each activity helps to meet the goals and objectives.
-3. Who did you collaborate with in various community sectors?
+ANSWER THE FOLLOWING QUESTIONS ON A SEPARATE SHEET OF PAPER

+- 1. What were your goals and objectives for Red Ribbon activities? - 2.
+Describe your activities and list the number of people who attended.
+Explain how each activity helps to meet the goals and objectives. - 3.
+Who did you collaborate with in various community sectors?
 For example, "We worked with law enforcement to create a public safety campaign that focused on the dangers of substance abuse."
-(Be specific ) Explain what the partners did and how they contributed to the goals and objectives

-- 4. How does your Red Ribbon Campaign support healthy, drug-free lifestyles throughout the year? - 5.
+(Be specific.)
+Explain what the partners did and how they contributed to the goals and objectives. - 4.
+How does your Red Ribbon Campaign support healthy, drug-free lifestyles throughout the year? - 5.
 How are Red Ribbon activities incorporated into ongoing prevention activities?